ccaiman/ReporTN_templates/README.md

 # Future directions

-The project can be improved by making an offline R Shiny app interface so that the templates can be better used by the RTST team members directly to make their reports.
+The project can be improved by making an offline R Shiny app UI so that templates can be generated directly by RTST team members to make their reports.

 # Contact